colbycade/family-task-manager/README.md

 ## HTML Deliverable

-I created the html structure for each page of the web application:
+I created the HTML structure for each page of the web application:
 - `**Login.html**` - used to authenticate/register users
   - Input forms for DB/Login
 - `**Home.html**` - used to display and interact with various task lists